accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

       * Online services need to have good profitibility.
 We need to consider COGS carefully.
       * The overhead part can blow up existing systems sometime.
 E.g. memory increase when our metadata size is already near system critical line; or space overhead when we are rolling out to a cluster that has used up nearly all storage.
       * Also, be aware with the read/write amplification introduced by the new feature
+      * Another thing, an improved/better/complex algorithm to replace the older version, usually means it can introduce more performance overhead than the old.
+Be careful with the benchmarks.

   * The pressure on exsiting systems: extra IOs, memory bloat, metadata size, network bandwidth etc
       * An looks-like effective algorithm may however putting too much pressure on underlying existing systems.
 For example, it issues too many concurrnet IOs, it needs a lof of memory, etc.